Prenatal Yoga - Courses

 Please wear comfortable clothing that allows you

-to move freely and bring a cushion/pillow/bolster to use as support during class and for relaxation.
+Also, bring a cushion/pillow/bolster to use as support during class and for relaxation.

 Some yoga mats are provided but if possible, please bring your own.